Following are basic procedures for managing assets.

 - Annual inventories will be accomplished in accordance with the Annual Inventory Schedule.

-- The Property Manager will request the inventory verification reports from the computer center according to the Annual Inventory Schedule.
+- Property Managment will request the inventory verification reports from the computer center according to the Annual Inventory Schedule.
 The Inventory Verification Report will be forwarded to the departmental custodian at the beginning of each month.
 The Inventory Verification Report will be accompanied by the Inventory Verification Instructions which explains the verification process.
 Departmental custodians will be given 30 days to complete the inventory verification.

 - Upon receipt of the completed inventory verification report from the Departmental Custodian the Property Manager will: